Frequently Asked Questions

 What is the deadline for completing my piece?

-The deadline for submission is the 30 November 2020.
+We’ve extended our deadline!
+Please submit your pieces by Friday 30 April 2021.
 If there are any changes to this date we will notify you via our mailing list.

 I’m under 18, can I participate?